 The Company manages liquidity risk through the management of its capital structure.
 It also manages liquidity risk by monitoring actual and forecasted cash flows taking into account current and planned operations.
-The Company's estimated minimum contractual undiscounted cash flow requirements for its financial liabilities as at June 30, 2018 was \$2,801,597, all of which is due within the next 12 months.
-In addition, the Company may be required to pay \$53,904 to Mr. Yap if shareholder approval is not received at the AGM that is expected to be held in September 2018 (see 2018 Rights Offering).
-Conditions do exist, as described in the Liquidity and Financial Position section above and in the consolidated financial statements that cast significant doubt over the Company's ability to continue as a going concern.
+The Company's estimated minimum contractual undiscounted cash flow requirements for its financial liabilities as at September 30, 2018 was approximately \$2,918,000, all of which is due within the next 12 months.
+Conditions do exist, as described in the Liquidity and Financial Position section above and in the consolidated financial statements that cast substantial doubt over the Company's ability to continue as a going concern.